WTX

 HTTP/2

 Passes the hpack-test-case and the h2spec test suites.
-Due to official deprecation, server push and prioritization are not supported.
+Due to official deprecation, prioritization is not supported and due to the lack of third-party support, server-push is also not supported.

 Client Example